nsaleille/nsaleille.github.io/index.md

 ![placeholder](/public/img/cuba.jpg)

-I am a Data Scientist with a strong interest in public administration issues.
+I am a Data Scientist with a strong interest in public policy issues.

 I work on econometric and machine learning methods applied to concrete problems such as signal classification, time series analysis or image recognition.